 Here at KnifeCenter Independence Day holds a special place in our hearts.
-Here’s to a wonderful Fourth of July celebrated with friends and family, while remembering those who had the courage to stand up and fight for the freedom of our beloved Country.
-Please stay safe this weekend as we look forward to celebrating many more holidays with our awesome customers!
-Happy 4th of July from the Knifecenter!
+Here’s to a wonderful Fourth of July celebrated with friends and family.
+We encourage all citizens to stand up for truth in all aspects of our government.
+Please stay safe this holiday as we look forward to celebrating many more holidays with our awesome customers!
+Happy 4th of July from the KnifeCenter!

 It’s that time of the month where we get to look back at the best new items that hit our shelves in the past few weeks, and there’s a lot to get excited about.
 These are the best new knives (in no particular order) from June 2019!

 Say the words “Buck knife” and most people will probably envision the classic 110 Folding Hunter, an enduring model that has stood the test of time and is still going strong today.
 But Buck isn’t content to rest on their laurels and have been making strides to modernize their products.
 The recently released 110 and 112 Slim models are a perfect example, but their new Sprint Series is even more of a statement from Buck on where they intend to go in the future.

 The big news from Buck last year was a comprehensive update of the Buck 110 Folding Hunter and Buck 112 Ranger.
 Dubbed the 110 Slim and 112 Slim, these new knives are thinner, lightweight, and the Pro versions sport high-performance blade steel and handle material.
 As such, the natural competition for these models has shifted, and we think the Spyderco Endura and Delica are now the perfect rivals.
 Don’t believe us?
 After the jump, we’ll go through these models feature by feature to see how they stack up.